puppetlabs/puppetlabs-firewall/README.markdown

 ##Overview

 The Firewall module lets you manage firewall rules with Puppet.

 ##Module Description

-PuppetLabs' Firewall introduces the resource `firewall`, which is used to manage and configure firewall rules from within the Puppet DSL.
-This module offers support for iptables, ip6tables, and ebtables.

-The module also introduces the resource `firewallchain`, which allows you to manage chains or firewall lists.
+PuppetLabs' Firewall module introduces the resource `firewall`, which is used to manage and configure firewall rules from within the Puppet DSL.
+This module offers support for iptables and ip6tables.
+The module also introduces the resource `firewallchain`, which allows you to manage chains or firewall lists and ebtables for bridging support.
 At the moment, only iptables and ip6tables chains are supported.

+The Firewall module acts on your running firewall, making immediate changes as the catalog executes.
+Defining default pre and post rules allows you to provide global defaults for your hosts before and after any custom rules; defining pre and post rules is also necessary to help you avoid locking yourself out of your own boxes when Puppet runs.

 ##Setup

-###What Firewall affects:
+###What Firewall Affects

-* every node running a firewall
+* Every node running a firewall
-* system's firewall settings
+* System's firewall settings
-* connection settings for managed nodes
+* Connection settings for managed nodes
-* unmanaged resources (get purged)
+* Unmanaged resources (get purged)
-* site.pp

 ###Setup Requirements